open-compensation-token-license/license-token-website/wikisrc/nft-platforms.md

 ### The Technology Behind NFT Platforms

 NFT platforms rely on blockchain technology to operate effectively.
 The Ethereum blockchain dominates the NFT space due to its smart contract capabilities, which are crucial for minting and transferring NFTs.
 Smart contracts automate the process of NFT creation and sales, ensuring transparency and security.
+For a deeper dive into blockchain, visit [What is Blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 Some platforms have adopted alternative blockchains such as Flow, Tezos, and Binance Smart Chain to address scalability issues and reduce high transaction fees associated with Ethereum.
 These blockchains provide a more efficient consensus mechanism, lower cost, and faster transaction times, attracting developers and users seeking a sustainable solution.
+Learn more about sustainable practices in blockchain at [Sustainable Blockchain Practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 ### The Role of Smart Contracts

 Smart contracts are integral to the functionality of NFT platforms.
 They define the terms of sale, authenticate proof of ownership, and handle royalty payments automatically.
 These self-executing contracts eliminate the need for intermediaries, reducing costs and improving transactional security and trust.
+For more on smart contracts, see [Smart Contracts on Blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ### Opportunities Presented by NFT Platforms